Why do you only campaign against men’s violence against women?

 Why do you campaign against men buying sex?

 We campaign against men buying sex because it is inextricably linked to gendered poverty, discrimination, and the multiple disadvantages women face in society.
+We also know that women who sell sex are at an increased risk of violence, and their human rights are likely to be compromised by the social, economic and political barriers which many of them face.
 We would never support measures that criminalise women selling sex; however we would ultimately like to see an end to men buying sex.

 How does Zero Tolerance feel about women working in brothels and saunas?